Drug packaging: Segments of usage

 Drugs under prescription control are sent to pharmacies in multi-packs of unit packs or in bottles containing many hundreds of capsules.
 Typically a pharmacist prepares the final form of the unit pack or places a lower count of capsules in a small bottle for the customer.
 In a pharmacy, pharmacists are available to answer questions and to ensure that proper documentation is provided.
 Internet pharmacies mail the prescribed drugs to the customer; boxes or mailing envelopes are used.
-Child resistant packaging is often required on the unit packs; if requested, a pharmacist is allowed put drugs in a bottle with easy open features.
+Child resistant packaging is often required on the unit packs; if requested, a pharmacist is allowed to put drugs in a bottle with easy-open features.

-Over-the-counter drugs are sold in drug stores, grocery stores, and diverse retail outlets.
+Over-the-counter drugs are sold in independent or chain pharmacies, grocery stores, and diverse retail outlets.
 Usually the package needs to have all the usage information available.
 Packages often need to have tamper resistant features and child-resistant packaging.

-Usually the packaging and labeling of dietary supplements, homeopathic drugs, and folk medicines are not regulated.
+Usually the packaging and labeling of dietary supplements, homeopathic products, and folk medicines are not regulated.
 Some producers voluntarily follow the regulations for over-the-counter drugs or regional Pharmacopoeias.